Auto-EQ

 - The

-to calculate the resulting EQ. - The result will be shown at the bottom right.
-You can adjust this EQ before pressing
+- The result is displayed bottom right.
+You can make manual adjustments to the EQ before pressing

 Warning: This feature is still a work in progress